 Set in a former munitions barge, the Sausalito Cruising Club was founded in 1949 by service members returning from World War II.
 Members purchased the barge after the war when the government was selling off wartime surpluses and have extensively remodeled it since the club’s inception.
 The club, which is a tax-exempt private social organization, has a simple mission: to bring people who share a love of the sea and nautical activities together to socialize.
 Here the attitude is very much a “whatever floats your boat” kind of affair.
 No boat?
 No problem.
 Boat ownership is not a membership requirement, although roughly a third of members do have one — there are also a number of kayaks and paddleboards for club members to use on Richardson Bay.
 Landlubbers, fret not: the Sausalito Cruising Club calendar is stacked with shoreside events, including live music Monday through Friday, major holiday fetes, and kids’ days during the summer months. sausalitocruisingclub.org ANSWERS PROVIDED BY JOHN DONOVAN, COMMODORE

 Dress code?
-Dress to have fun is the only dress code at the SCC; however, shoes and shirt are required in times of food service.
+Dress to have fun is the only dress code at the SCC; however, shoes and shirts are required in times of foodservice.

 Always a yacht club?
 No, the Cruising Club clubhouse was a surplus World War II munitions barge.

 Describe your typical member.
 There is no such thing at the SCC.
 We are a melting pot where millionaires rub shoulders with anchor-outs.
-Ages range from high 80s to young 20s and there are a lot of kids in the mix.
+Ages range from the high 80s to young 20s, and there are a lot of kids in the mix.
 The SCC is a very family-friendly club.